Minimal Representations of Order Types by Geometric Graphs: On the number of exit edges

 \textbf{Case~(i):} there is no hourglass sliced by $\ell_i$.
 By Lemma~\ref{lem:triang_pseudoline}, every pseudoline is incident to at least three triangular cells.
 Thus, we have $x_i= t_i \ge 3$.

 \textbf{Case~(ii):} the pseudoline $\ell_i$ slices an hourglass together with some pseudoline $\ell_j$ and the interior of each of the two halfplanes determined by $\ell_i$ and $\ell_j$ contains at least one crossing of some other pair of pseudolines.
 By Lemma~\ref{lem:triang_in_halfplane}, $\ell_i$ is incident to the two triangular cells of the hourglass plus at least two other triangular cells, one in each closed halfplane.
-(We ignore here that a cell might be the marked one.)
 Thus, $t_i\ge 4$.
 Observation~\ref{obs:one_houglass} implies $h_i \le t_i/2$.
 Overall we get $x_i = t_i - h_i/2 \ge t_i - t_i/4 \ge (3/4) \cdot 4 = 3$.

 \textbf{Case~(iii):} the pseudoline $\ell_i$ slices an hourglass together with some pseudoline $\ell_j$, and one of the two closed halfplanes $H_1$ and $H_2$ determined by $\ell_i$ and $\ell_j$ contains no crossing of any other pair of pseudolines in its interior.
 Suppose the closed halfplane that contains no further crossing is $H_1$.
 Then, the hourglass sliced by $\ell_i$ and $\ell_j$ is in $H_1$, as the other two lines defining the hourglass do not cross in that halfplane; see \fig{fig:proof_lower}~(left).
 Since $H_1$ contains no crossing in its interior, it is divided by the other pseudolines into $4$-gons and the two triangular cells of the hourglass.
-In particular, the marked cell is bounded by only four pseudolines, two of them being $\ell_i$ and $\ell_j$; see \fig{fig:proof_lower}, right.
+In particular, the marked cell is bounded by at most four pseudolines, two of them being $\ell_i$ and $\ell_j$; see \fig{fig:proof_lower} (right).
 Thus, there can be at most four pseudolines for which case~(iii) applies.
 Notice that in this case $h_i=1$, since any other hourglass sliced by $\ell_i$ would have one triangular cell in each of the two halfplanes $H_1$ and $H_2$ and the two triangular cells in $H_1$ form the already-counted hourglass (and by Observation~\ref{obs:one_houglass} they cannot be part of another hourglass).
 Thus, we can only guarantee that $x_i \ge 3 - 1/2 = 5/2$.
-However, as we showed, this case can happen at most for two pairs of pseudolines.
+However, as we showed, this case can happen for at most two pairs of pseudolines.

 Let $T$ be the total number of triangular cells in $L$ and let $H$ be the total number of hourglasses.
 Summing the contributions of cases (i)--(iii), we have

 By Observation~\ref{obs:one_houglass}, we have $T\ge 2H$.
 Combining these inequalities, we get